anasdox/factly/README.md

 # factly

+## Why ?

+The FIR (Facts, Insights, and Recommendations) framework is crucial in my daily work, it provides a structured approach to analyzing data, identifying key insights, and formulating actionable recommendations.
+This systematic method helps me navigate complex problems more efficiently, ensuring that decisions are grounded in evidence and data-driven insights.

+While Excalidraw is a useful tool for visualizing concepts and ideas, it not be adapted for accelerating the execution of the FIR framework.
+Excalidraw focuses more on visual representation and lacks the specialized features needed to streamline the FIR process.
+In contrast, a dedicated tool like factly is designed specifically for data analysis and insight extraction, making it more effective for accelerating the execution of the FIR framework and enhancing overall productivity.

 ## Vision

-factly aims to hamonize the way organizations and individuals conduct discoveries. factly provides a dynamic platform for extracting actionable insights from multiples types of data sets.
-Our vision is to create a tool that not only simplifies data analysis but also empowers users to make informed decisions based on reliable, real-time insights.
+factly aims to hamonize the way organizations and individuals conduct discoveries. factly provides a dynamic platform for extracting actionable insights from multiples types of data sets using The FIR (Facts, Insights, and Recommendations) framework.
+Our vision is to create a tool that not only simplifies data analysis but also empowers users to make informed decisions based on reliable insights.

 ## Sneak Peek into factly